packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 ```
 AS a sales rep
 I WANT to log in with email/password + MFA
-SO THAT I can access protected Nexum portal with my company credentials
+SO THAT I can access protected Sellersco portal with my company credentials
 ```

 **Implementation**: